Glorious Landscape Paintings in Contemporary Art

 Griff Williams - No Outlet, 2011

 No outlet by Griff Williams is both realistic and phantasmagoric at the same time.
-You can clearly see the flowers and the land, and the mountains in the back, yet it seems like they are being transformed into abstract forms before your very eyes.
+You can clearly see the flowers and the land and the mountains in the back like in many other landscape paintings, yet it seems like they are being transformed into abstract forms before your very eyes.
 When you look at this painting for a long period of time, you get the feeling that it is somehow alive, that it is flowing and seemingly changing shapes.
 And then you notice a little black human figure that is hanging on something which looks like a tree arm, but then again, you are not quite sure what it is and why is that figure there.
-Williams is a true master when it comes to defining and re-defining what nature is, and what it might look like when he puts his imagination hat on.
+As one of the modern landscape artists of our era, Williams is a true master when it comes to defining and re-defining what nature is, and what it might look like when he puts his imagination hat on.

 Featured image: Griff Williams – No Outlet, 2011 – Image via Duanereedgallery.com

 Sallie K. Smith is an American artist, based in Boulder, Colorado.
 Surrounded by beautiful nature, her paintings usually depict the American west, and the Timeless Odessa is no exception.
 Great landscape views of mountains, rivers, trees, and much more, with such contrast and vivid colors, are what make her paintings stand out.
 Her art piece Timeless Odessa’s value is estimated in the range of $9,800.

 Featured image: Sallie K Smith – Timeless Odessa, 2013 – Image via Sallieksmith.com